Tony Currie (broadcaster)

-Tony Currie (born 1951) is a Scottish broadcaster who worked as a continuity announcer for BBC Scotland.
+Tony Currie (1951 - 2026) was a Scottish broadcaster, historian and executive, best known for his work as a TV continuity announcer and radio presenter.

 Career

-He began working at KPFK Radio in Los Angeles in 1972 before joining Scotland's first independent local radio station, Radio Clyde as its first voice on the air.
-In April 1976, he joined Scottish Television as a continuity announcer, after freelancing at the station as a trail voiceover.
-He became chief announcer reading the daily lunchtime and late-evening Scottish News bulletins and bulletins within the nightly regional news programme, Scotland Today.
+He began working at KPFK Radio in Los Angeles in 1972 before returning to Scotland the following year to join the country's first independent local radio station, Radio Clyde as its first voice on the air.

+In April 1976, he joined Scottish Television as a continuity announcer, after freelancing at the station as a voiceover for trailers.
+He became chief announcer, reading the daily lunchtime and late-evening Scottish News bulletins and during the regional news programme, Scotland Today.

 After leaving STV in January 1987, he became Controller of Programmes for the Cable Authority and, latterly, cable programming controller for the Independent Television Commission.
 After a spell as chief executive of AsiaVision, he set up Irish satellite television station Tara Television as director of programmes before becoming chairman and chief executive of Cambridge Cafe Radio.

-He then became a television announcer-director for BBC Scotland's television channels, BBC ONE Scotland and BBC TWO Scotland, taking a year out to schedule, produce, and present BBC Radio Scotland's overnight strand, Nightshift.
-As host of that programme, he was the first to broadcast from the Corporation's headquarters at Pacific Quay, Glasgow.
+He then became a television announcer-director for BBC Scotland's television channels, BBC ONE Scotland and BBC TWO Scotland, until he officially retired in January 2020.

+Currie took a year out from his TV work to schedule, produce, and present BBC Radio Scotland's overnight strand, Nightshift.
+As host of that programme, he was the first to broadcast from the Corporation's new headquarters at Pacific Quay, Glasgow.

 He chaired both the Royal Television Society of Scotland and the Radio Academy in Scotland.

 As a writer, he contributed to Radio Times, TV Times, The Guardian, The Herald, Scotland on Sunday, and the Glasgow Evening Times, and was a regular columnist for Broadcast magazine, Broadcast Systems International, The Times Educational Supplement, and Communications Monthly.